oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

-# netsuite-suitecloud-vscode-extension README
+# suitecloud-vscode-extension README

-This is the README for your extension "netsuite-suitecloud-vscode-extension".
+This is the README for your extension "suitecloud-vscode-extension".
 After writing up a brief description, we recommend including the following sections.

 ## Features